-Residents spotted the former vice president, whose planned visit the Consortium learned of Tuesday, multiple times, including at Seaside Market & Deli on the east side of St. Croix.
+After his arrival to St. Croix Wednesday, residents spotted the former vice president multiple times, including at Seaside Market & Deli on the east side of St. Croix.

-Mr. Pence's latest visit is not the first.
+Mr. Pence's latest visit was not the first.
 During the Mapp administration, Mr. Pence paid the Big Island (as St. Croix is called) a visit following the devastating storms of 2017.